 Organic, composting waste accounts for 30% of the general rubbish bin.
 If you live in Auckland, this figure increases to roughly 50%, the equivalent of 90 000 tonnes each year.
 Why are these figures a major issue?
 According to this UN study released in 2018, 68% of the worldwide population, weather two-thirds of humanity will be living in urban areas by 2050 (it is about 55% nowadays).
 And population growth on a defined territory goes hand in hand with waste management — and the need for landfills.
-The expansion of landfills takes valuable space, either land for growing food or building housing — two primary criteria making cities livable.
+The expansion of landfills takes valuable space, either land for growing food or building housing — two primary criteria making cities liveable.
 Landfill development comes at a very high cost, involving millions of dollars.
 They are also a source of air and water pollution.
 Organic waste never composts in a landfill, because of the lack of oxygen, everything tightly piled up to save space.

 As a consequence, organic materials end up rotting, not composting.
 This waste breaks down into methane, the most potent greenhouse gas, and carbon dioxide, another prevalent greenhouse gas — waste gases account for 5% of New Zealand overall greenhouse emissions.
 That and leachate, a highly polluting liquid, carrying all toxic chemicals produced by the general waste decomposition.
 Once filled, it is unlikely for these sites to be used for other purposes over following decades.
 The only and simple solution to limit these problems is to remove organic waste from the general collection, through distinguished collections, or even cheaper by composting on-site, meaning your home.